Tanay200210/portfolio/README.md

 - Communicating	Insights	and	Analysis
 - [Certificate](./TATA)

-**Data Analyst** (December 2020 to March 2022)
+**Data Analyst** (January 2021 to March 2023)
 - Worked as an analyst at a successfully run local business chain (beauty salons) in Pune, India
-- Helped in data collection, analysis, and revenue optimization.
+- Helped in data collection, organisation, analysis, presentation and revenue optimization.

 ### Projects
 **Optimal Pricing Strategy for a Local Gym**